ddevault/Craft.Net/README.md

 #Craft.Net

+Craft.Net is consists of several libraries for .NET that that accomplish various Minecraft-related tasks.
+Included in Craft.Net are:

+* Craft.Net.Data: A library to work with various kinds of Minecraft-related data.
-Craft.Net is a library for .Net that implements the Minecraft 12w32a server protocol.
+* Craft.Net.Server: An implementation of the 12w32a Minecraft server protocol.
-It also contains functionality for manipulating Anvil worlds, simulating block interactions, and simulating entity interactions.

 Craft.Net runs well on Microsoft.Net or [Mono](https://github.com/mono/mono).